 15 minutes

-At the end of the two weeks, students will look and discuss their results within their group and then they will share their results with another group.
+At the end of the two weeks, students will look at and discuss their results within their group and then they will share their results with another group.

 After they’ve shared, they will order their four plant cups from the seed that grew the most to the seed that grew the least.